InfamousSYN/rogue/index.md

 ## About

-Forked from s0lst1c3's [eaphammer](https://github.com/s0lst1c3/eaphammer) project, The Rogue Toolkit is an extensible toolkit aimed at providing penetration testers an easy-to-use platform to deploy software-defined Access Points (AP) for the purpose of conducting wireless penetration testing and red team engagements.
+Forked from s0lst1c3's [eaphammer](https://github.com/s0lst1c3/eaphammer) project, Rogue is an extensible toolkit aimed at providing penetration testers an easy-to-use platform to deploy software-defined Access Points (AP) for the purpose of conducting wireless penetration testing and red team engagements.
 By using Rogue, penetration testers can easily perform targeted evil twin attacks against a variety of wireless network types.

-## Getting started
+## Get Started

 ### Dependencies

-Just the Docs is built for [Jekyll](https://jekyllrb.com), a static site generator.
-View the [quick start guide](https://jekyllrb.com/docs/) for more information.
-Just the Docs requires no special plugins and can run on GitHub Pages' standard Jekyll compiler.
-The [Jekyll SEO Tag plugin](https://github.com/jekyll/jekyll-seo-tag) is included by default (no need to run any special installation) to inject SEO and open graph metadata on docs pages.
-For information on how to configure SEO and open graph metadata visit the [Jekyll SEO Tag usage guide](https://jekyll.github.io/jekyll-seo-tag/usage/).
+Rogue is a Python3 project, built to run on debian systems such as Kali Linux and Ubuntu.
+As a toolkit, Rogue is used to automatically configure a number of applications in consistent manner to provide the testing platform, these applications include:
+* hostapd-wpe
+* freeradius-wpe
+* isc-dhcp-server
+* Apache 2.0
+* sslsplit
+* responder
+* beef
+* tcpdump

 ### Quick start: